-At 31 December 2016 the Funding Parties had approved but not signed five projects with a total funding of USD 223,236 (2015 - one project for USD 437,256).
-The agreements for these projects were signed in 2017.
+At 31 December 2017 no projects had been approved and not signed by the Funding Parties.
+(2016 - The Funding Parties had approved but not signed five projects with a total funding of USD 223,236.
+The agreements for these projects were signed in 2017).